 This calculus-based course exposes the student to a first systematic treatment of electricity and magnetism.
 It also lays the foundation for more advanced physics courses which may lead to eventual specialization in physics.
+Students shall understand both the conceptual framework and be able to apply the calculus-based formalism to various physical situations.

 Lecturer: